-It's the most well-known object in our night sky, but few astronomers understand how to observe the moon for the most enjoyment.
+It’s the most well-known object in our night sky, but few of us backyard astronomers understand how to observe the moon with a telescope for the most enjoyment.

 Does this moon observing pattern sound familiar to you: